By Andrew Walen, LCSW-C, LICSW, CEDS

 And while we certainly hope you don’t need to return to therapy, know that we’re always there if you need us.

-The Body Image Therapy Center is located in Baltimore and Columbia, Maryland, Washington, D.C., and Alexandria, Virginia.
-If you or a loved one needs help with an eating disorder, you can reach us at email@example.com or by calling our intake line at 877-674-2843.
+The Body Image Therapy Center is located in Baltimore and Columbia, Maryland and Washington, D.C.
+If you or a loved one needs help with an eating disorder, you can reach us at firstname.lastname@example.org or by calling our intake line at 877-674-2843.